daviddwlee84/RaspPi-Cluster/README.md

 If you changed default hostname in `fabfile.py` or `configure.yaml`.
 Make sure you also changed the Hadoop configuraiton file in ./Files.

+(if you're using cloud server, make sure you've opened the ports that Hadoop need.)

 ```sh
 fab install-hadoop # An one button setup for hadoop environment on all nodes!!!